LouisJackman/language-x/docs/language-proposal/details/types.md

 * Externs and user-defined.
-* No difference between them from the user's perspective except for some of them having literals baked into the language  and externs being predefined by the compiler and runtime.
+* No difference between them from the user's perspective except for some of them having literals baked into the language and externs being predefined by the compiler.
 No Java-like primitive vs object distinction.
 This is different to bindings and functions, which can be `extern` and can _not_ defined by Sylan itself but instead by an external artefact.
 * Constructors are special; this is done to allow invocable-style instantiations while avoiding things like statics, needing to detach constructors from class definitions, or having a more complicated initialisation syntax.
 * `Void` is an actual type, like `()` in Haskell.
 Defining a function or method as returning `void` is a special-case that discards the result of final non-void expression and returns the void value instead.
 Every function, method, and lambda returning a value, rather than having "procedures" without